-- 8.13 The FCA will consider cancelling a firm's Part 4A permission using its own-initiative powers contained in sections 55J and 55Q respectively of the Act in two main circumstances: - (1) where the FCA has very serious concerns about a firm, or the way its business is or has been conducted:
+8.13 The FCA will consider cancelling a firm's Part 4A permission using its own-initiative powers contained in sections 55J and 55Q respectively of the Act in two main circumstances:

-- (2) where the firm's regulated activities have come to an end and it has not applied for cancellation of its Part 4A permission. - The grounds on which the FCA may exercise its power to cancel an authorised person's 8.14 permission under section 55J of the Act are the same as the grounds for variation and for imposition of requirements.
+- FCA - (1) where the FCA has very serious concerns about a firm, or the way its business is or has been conducted; - (2) where the firm's regulated activities have come to an end and it has not applied for cancellation of its Part 4A permission. - 8.14 The grounds on which the FCA may exercise its power to cancel an authorised person's permission under section 55J of the Act are the same as the grounds for variation and for imposition of requirements.
 They are set out in section 55J(1) and section 55L(2) and FCA described in EG 8.1.
 Examples of the types of circumstances in which the FCA may cancel a firm's Part 4A permission include: - (1) non-compliance with a Financial Ombudsman Service award against the firm; - (2) material non-disclosure in an application for authorisation or approval or material non-notification after authorisation or approval has been granted.
-The information which is the subject of the non-disclosure or non-notification may also be grounds for cancellation; - failure to have or maintain adequate financial resources, or a failure to comply (3) with regulatory capital requirements; - non-submission of, or provision of false information in, regulatory returns, or (4) repeated failure to submit such returns in a timely fashion; - non-payment of FCA fees or repeated failure to pay FCA fees except under (5) threat of enforcement action: and - failure to provide the FCA with valid contact details or failure to maintain the (6) details provided, such that the FCA is unable to communicate with the firm; - (7) repeated failures to comply with rules or requirements; - a failure to co-operate with the FCA which is of sufficient seriousness that the (8) FCA ceases to be satisfied that the firm is fit and proper, for example failing without reasonable excuse to: - comply with the material terms of a formal agreement made with the (a) FCA to conclude or avoid disciplinary or other enforcement action; - (b) provide material information or take remedial action reasonably required by the FCA.
+The information which is the subject of the non-disclosure or non-notification may also be grounds for cancellation: - failure to have or maintain adequate financial resources, or a failure to comply (3) with regulatory capital requirements; - (4) non-submission of, or provision of false information in, regulatory returns, or repeated failure to submit such returns in a timely fashion; - non-payment of FCA fees or repeated failure to pay FCA fees except under (5) threat of enforcement action; and - (6) failure to provide the FCA with valid contact details or failure to maintain the details provided, such that the FCA is unable to communicate with the firm; - (7) repeated failures to comply with rules or requirements; - (8) a failure to co-operate with the FCA which is of sufficient seriousness that the FCA ceases to be satisfied that the firm is fit and proper, for example failing without reasonable excuse to: - comply with the material terms of a formal agreement made with the (a) FCA to conclude or avoid disciplinary or other enforcement action; - (b) provide material information or take remedial action reasonably required by the FCA.

-Sections 55J(6) and 55K of the Act sets out further grounds on which the FCA may cancel the permission of authorised persons which are investment firms.
+Sections 55J(6) and 55K of the Act sets out further grounds on which the FCA may cancel the permission of authorised persons which are investment firms and section 55J(6A) of the Act set out further grounds on which the FCA may cancel the permission of authorised persons who are full-scope UK AIFMs.